aamend/spark-gdelt/README.md

 This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 The work in 2020 was partly supported by Combient Mix AB through Data Engineering Science Summer Internships.

+Many thanks to Andrew Morgan and Antoine Amend.

+## Maintained Library and this Fork

-This library was started and primarily maintained by Antoine Amend at https://github.com/aamend/spark-gdelt/.
+This library was started and primarily maintained by Antoine Amend at [com.aamend.spark-gdelt](https://github.com/aamend/spark-gdelt/).

 [![Build Status](https://travis-ci.org/aamend/gdelt-spark.svg?branch=master)](https://travis-ci.org/aamend/spark-gdelt)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.aamend.spark/spark-gdelt/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.aamend.spark.spark-gdelt)

+This fork at [org.lamastex.spark-gdelt](https://github.com/lamastex/spark-gdelt) is used for research and development.
+Stable features will be reviewed and merged to [com.aamend.spark-gdelt](https://github.com/aamend/spark-gdelt/) periodically.

 ## GDELT (global database of events language and tone)